 All staff members shall enforce the dress code policy.
 Students out of dress code will not be permitted to attend classes until they correct the violation.
+Students will be required to change to correct the violation.

 BEHAVIOR AND DISCIPLINE continued